BestTimesToVisit.com Logo

 nature

-Escape the daytime crowds and witness Florence awaken from this panoramic viewpoint.
-The soft morning light bathes the Ponte Vecchio and Duomo in a golden glow, offering a truly magical and serene introduction to the city.
-Arrive before dawn to secure a prime spot and soak in the quiet beauty.
+Witness Florence awaken from this iconic panoramic viewpoint.
+The soft morning light bathes the Ponte Vecchio and the Duomo in a warm glow, offering a truly magical start to your day before the crowds descend.

 Best time: Apr-Oct